whatnote/ms2historybeforeorafter/README.md

 - I want more than just the year of the event, more info and more information.
 - I want a play again button.
 - I want a scoreboard.
-- I want to be able to request a new card.
+- I want to be able to request a new card is added to the deck.

 ### Research